2025 Singaporean general election: Nomination

-Nomination Day was held on 23 April, and nomination centres opened from 11:00 to 12:00 for candidates to file their nomination papers, a political donation certificate, and in the case of GRCs, at least one minority candidate and a certificate confirming their minority status.
-The election deposit was S$13,500 per candidate (rounded down from MP's allowance of S$13,750; same amount as of the previous general election).
-(Note: The other election where the election deposit remained unchanged in between elections was 1984, at S$1,500.)
+Nominations were accepted on 23 April, and nomination centres opened from 11:00 to 12:00 for candidates to file their nomination papers, a political donation certificate, and, in GRCs, at least one minority candidate and a certificate confirming their minority status.
+The election deposit was S$13,500 per candidate (rounded down from the MP allowance of $13,750; same amount as in the previous general election).
 As with previous elections, a failure to secure 12.5% of the vote would result in an SMC candidate or GRC team forfeiting their deposit.
 Ten nomination centres were set up for nominations.
-A total of 211 candidates contested in the election, including 89 first-time candidates, 32 of whom were from the ruling PAP.
-Twenty incumbent MPs, all from PAP, did not seek reelection.
+A total of 211 candidates contested the election, including 89 first-time candidates, 32 of whom were from the PAP.
+Twenty incumbent MPs, all from the PAP, did not seek reelection.
 The election also saw the highest number of female candidates at 53.

 Campaign

 Political issues

 A January 2025 study by Blackbox Research's sentiment tracker, SensingSG, found that the cost of living remained the primary concern for Singaporeans.
 Voters also cited employment and housing as key issues, while higher-income groups expressed concerns about civil rights and democracy.
 Respondents indicated they prioritised the quality of governance at the constituency level rather than the national level, with nearly 90% of respondents expressing this view.
 Additionally, 88% of respondents emphasised the importance of candidate quality in their constituency, while 87.8% highlighted service delivery and infrastructure as key factors.
 Unlike in other countries, Blackbox anticipated that the upcoming general election would not be driven by personality-based politics.

-Bhavan Jaipragas of The Straits Times commented that beyond everyday concerns like public housing and living costs, opposition parties should also address geopolitical matters as these can significantly influence domestic issues, particularly with the introduction of tariffs by the second Trump administration.
-Agence France-Presse and Nikkei Asia expected that economic uncertainties due to the tariffs would be a key concern among voters.
-Jaipragas also called for voters not to take Singapore's relevance and sovereignty for granted as he cited a 2009 Lee Kuan Yew speech.
-On the other hand, commentators on SCMP expected voters to prioritise domestic issues over international affairs.
-Analysts on CNA said the PAP's traditional "flight to safety" strategy during times of crisis – appealing to voters' to stick with familiar leadership – may not be as effective amid growing voter scepticism and a more diverse electorate.
-Teo on SCMP added that the electorate might desire diverse voices in parliament.
-Opposition leaders have called for unity through parliamentary diversity, pushing back on what they see as government fearmongering.
-Analysts expect that building trust, demonstrating sincerity, and clearly communicating plans to address both global developments and domestic issues are essential in shaping electoral outcomes.
+Bhavan Jaipragas of ST commented that, besides everyday concerns, opposition parties should address geopolitical matters given their potential to significantly influence domestic issues, particularly with the introduction of tariffs by the second Trump administration.
+Agence France-Presse and Nikkei Asia expected tariff-based economic uncertainties to be a key concern among voters.
+On the other hand, SCMP commentators expected voters to prioritise domestic issues over international affairs.
+Teo Kay Key, on SCMP, added that the electorate could be desiring diverse voices in parliament.
+Analysts on CNA said that the PAP's traditional "flight to safety" strategy during times of crisis – appealing to a desire to retain familiar leadership – could become less effective amid growing voter scepticism and a more diverse electorate.
+Analysts also expected that trust-building, demonstrations of sincerity, and clear communication of plans to address both global developments and domestic issues would be essential in shaping electoral outcomes.